Animation Events

 1. Create a new animation event

-3. Set the triggers key to be whatever you would like to identify it by.
-Or set the key in the object you are passing in
+3. Set the triggers key to be whatever you would like to identify it by

 Listening To Animation Events